Cold Case Hammarskjöld: Release

 The film was entered in the World Cinema Documentary Competition at the 2019 Sundance Film Festival where it won "Directing Award: World Cinema Documentary".
 It then opened in US movie theaters on 16 August 2019.

 Reception

 South African Salim Abdool Karim claimed in an article published in The New York Times that spreading the HIV virus would not have been technically feasible at the time.
 The New York Times article also stated that the filmmakers' notes indicated that the man depicted as the whistleblower of the "virus spreading," Alex Jones, a former SAIMR militia member, was not aware of it until asked by the filmmakers, and that his testimony evolved over the course of their correspondence.
+However, Jones corroborates the statements made by the brother of murdered biologist Dagmar Feil, who also worked for SAIMR, and was about to reveal the truth of SAIMR's vaccinations via their network of clinics in South Africa and surrounding countries.

 In July 2019, Cold Case Hammarskjöld was nominated for a European Parliament Lux Prize, the third time in the Prize's history that a documentary is among the three finalists.